FatimaTanvir/Journal_Pages/README.md

 ```bash
 npm run dev
 ```
-Open [http://localhost:3### to see a demo in your browser.
+Open [http://localhost:3###] to see a demo in your browser.

 ## Note
-I will be back to work on this.
+This project is incomplete, and I will be back to work on it.